FAQ: Internship Funding

 Everything (proposal, resume, etc.) plays a role in a successful application, but the most critical factor is whether you are able to develop a substantial internship that will allow you to make a contribution to the organization, and will teach you about that career field.
 Sometimes, even if the application is excellent, some funding requests cannot be fulfilled due to lack of funding for that particular field.
 Sewanee has a greater amount of funding for internships that are related to environmental studies, public policy, business and economics.
 All applications will be judged on the following criteria:

-• The quality of the work that you will be given to do during your internship.
-Although some menial work can be expected in any internship, the majority of the work must be meaningful, skill-building, and substantial, and this should be clearly indicated not only in the proposal, but also in the internship sponsor's letter.
+• The quality of the tasks that you will be given to do during your internship.
+Although some menial tasks can be expected in any internship, the majority of the duties must be meaningful, skill-building, and substantial, and this should be clearly indicated not only in the proposal, but also in the internship sponsor's letter.

-• The benefit of the work assignment to you and the participating organization
+• The benefit of the projects and assignments to you and the participating organization

 • The quality of your internship funding proposal: it is IMPORTANT for your report to be carefully written.
 An application with multiple writing errors will not be considered, even if it is a great internship.